 Victims should always attempt to retrieve contact information for any witnesses to their accidents.
 Contact information should include witnesses’ names, addresses, and phone numbers.
 Our team can provide guidance when reaching out to witnesses for their statements.

 Physical Evidence from the Scene

 Physical evidence from the scene of a crash is another common type of evidence used to prove that another driver was at fault for an accident.
-There are numerous forms of physical evidence that may be used.
+Numerous forms of physical evidence may be used.
 For instance, an opened liquor bottle found in a defendant’s car may be used to show that they were drunk when a collision occurred.
 You can contact our experienced car accident lawyers for help assessing the weight of physical evidence from the scene in your case.

 However, some evidence may be hard to bring into court or otherwise preserve.
 In such cases, potential plaintiffs may document evidence in other ways.

 Photos from the Scene

 Photos from the scene of a crash may also be used to prove that another driver was at fault.
 For example, photos showing a crushed vehicle at the scene of a crash may be used to show that another motorist was driving at high speeds when a crash happened.

 Photos from the scene can also be used to disprove a defendant’s assertions regarding the cause of a crash.
 For instance, an at-fault defendant may allege that poor road conditions actually caused an accident.
 In that case, photos from the scene showing adequate road conditions may be used to disprove the defendant’s theory as to how the accident happened.

 Victims should always take photos at the scene of an accident if possible.
 Our team can help evaluate photos from the scene of your accident during a free case review.